-If a camper has not been feeling well for a long time, the enrolling adult or authorized contact will be notified.
+Parents will be notified if their child has not been feeling well for a continued period of time.
 The Y is not licensed to provide care for sick children.
-Therefore, an authorized person or emergency contact must come as soon as possible.
-Any camper absents from the program due to a serious or contagious illness must notify the YMCA and have a doctor's note to return.
+Therefore, parents or emergency contacts must come as soon as possible.
+Any child absent from the program due to a serious or contagious illness must notify the Y and have a doctor's note to return.